hbiel/fish-autoswitch-virtualenv/README.rst

 virtual environment.
 A virtual environment specific to that folder will now activate every time you enter it.

-``zsh-autoswitch-virtualenv`` will detect python projects and remind you to create a virtual environment.
+``fish-autoswitch-virtualenv`` will detect python projects and remind you to create a virtual environment.
 This mainly occurs if one of the following is found in current the directory: